Hyundai Accent: Fifth generation (HC/YC; 2017)

-The fifth-generation Accent has been introduced in China as Verna in late 2016.
+The fifth-generation Accent was introduced in China as Verna in late 2016.
 Production began in the same year with sales started around February 2017.
 In Russia, where it is known as Solaris as well as in some other CIS markets, the car has been available since March 2017.
 In India, the car was launched in August 2017 as Verna.
 It went on sale in the United States in December 2017.
 Like the fourth-generation model, sedan and hatchback body styles are available, with the latter only available in Canada, Mexico and China.

 Unlike the previous generations, the fifth-generation Accent is not sold in South Korea due to falling demand; instead the Venue crossover takes its place in 2019.
 Without supply from South Korea, the Accent was also phased out in Australia, leaving the entry model role to the Venue.

 Markets

 North America

 The hatchback version of the fifth-generation Accent is not available in the United States market due to poor sales for its predecessor, while sedan version continued to be offered.
 The hatchback version was available alongside the sedan in Mexico and Canada only.

 All models of the Accent sold in the United States and Canada are powered by the same 1.6-litre GDi four-cylinder gasoline engine as its predecessor, though horsepower is down to 130 hp from the previous rating of 138 hp.
 The base SE features a six-speed manual transmission, while a six-speed automatic transmission was optional.
 The six-speed automatic transmission is standard on the SEL and Limited models.

 Features available for the first time on the Accent include forward collision avoidance alert, a touch-screen infotainment system with optional Apple CarPlay, Android Auto, and Hyundai Blue Link, proximity key entry with push-button start, seventeen-inch aluminum-alloy wheels, heated dual front bucket seats, and more.

 Power output for the 2020 model year onward has been decreased to 120 hp, as the engine was replaced with a new Smartstream 1.6-litre DPi engine with continuously variable valve timing and CVT, replacing the geared automatic transmission.

 The Accent was discontinued in Canada in the end of 2020 and was indirectly replaced by the Kona and Venue crossovers, after axing only the sedan model in 2019.
 The Accent sedan remained available in the United States, while both the sedan and hatchback remained available in Mexico until its discontinuation.

 For 2022, the six-speed manual transmission, only offered in the base SE trim level, was discontinued in the United States.

 In June 2022, Hyundai announced that the Accent would be discontinued for the 2023 model year, with its status as the entry-level Hyundai being filled by the Venue, whereas the Mexican market will receive the HB20 instead.